GaoZiqiang/ClusterResourceScheduling/README.md

 ## Introduction
-Cluster resource scheduling in C++.
+Cluster resource scheduling in C++.All are welcomed to discuss for more info!